symfony/symfony-docs/components/dependency_injection/autowiring.rst

 ====================

 Autowiring allows to register services in the container with minimal configuration.
-It is practical in the field of Rapid Application Development, when designing prototypes and in early stages of large projects.
+It is useful in the field of `Rapid Application Development`_, when designing prototypes in early stages of large projects.
 It makes it easy to bootstrap an app service graph and eases refactoring.

-Let’s see how it works.
-To do so we will build a fake API publishing statutes on a Twitter feed obfuscated with ROT13 (a special case of the Caesar cipher).
+Imagine you're building an API to publish statuses on a Twitter feed, obfuscated with `ROT13`.. (a special case of the Caesar cipher).

 Start by creating a ROT13 transformer class::

     // src/AppBundle/Rot13Transformer.php
     namespace AppBundle;

     class Rot13Transformer